Meal/Lodging Per Diem

 Actual meals claimed require itemized receipts showing food and beverages ordered as well as proof of payment (cash receipt or credit card slip), and may not exceed per diem rates.

-Group trips: a travel leader can provide per diem for other travelers by handing them cash from an advance or out of pocket funds to be reimbursed.
+Group trips: a travel leader can purchase groceries and/or restaurant meals for the group and submit the itemized receipts for reimbursement.
+Alternatively the leader can provide per diem to other travelers by handing them cash from an advance or out of pocket funds to be reimbursed.
 The other travelers must sign stating they received the cash from the travel leader.
 This signed sheet must include accurate dates and amounts.
 The signed sheet serves as the receipt and must be submitted with the expense report.
 Documentation should clearly indicate which meal(s) (breakfast, lunch, dinner) were used to calculate the cash payment.
 Group Advance Distribution Log